shah-zeb-naveed/data-science-notes/README.md

 # Notes on Data Science, Machine Learning and Statistics

 # ML System Design
-- Clarify/frame/define scope in terms of usage/actors,
+- Clarify/frame/define scope in terms of usage/actors.
+Integration of output with system.
 - Functional requirements: how will it be used, real-time, latency/QPS, resources/timelines etc.
-- Non functional: scalable, available, latency, observability (monitoring, tracing, logging, MLOps)
+- Non functional: which components will overload, scalable, available, latency, observability (monitoring, tracing, logging, MLOps)
 - Downstream business metrics (DAU, session time, etc.)
-- ML objective aligned
+- ML objective aligned.
+Offline vs Online metrics established.
 - Modelling approaches
 - Break down complex problems (e.g. multi-stage recommender) and identify inputs/outputs of each stage. or can create multiple propensity models (like, comment, share) and weighted avaerage using business-defined importances.